 Lactofermented Curried Squash and Zucchini Pickles

-makes 2 liters – I recommend the anaerobic fermenting systems from my affiliate partner, The Probiotic Jar.
+makes 2 liters – I recommend the anaerobic fermenting systems from The Probiotic Jar.

 3. Pack the zucchini and squash slices on top of the garlic.
 Pack them down as tight as you possibly can.
 They really do shrink a lot, so you’ll be surprised how much you can pack in there.
 Don’t fill past the shoulder, so that it has room to expand.

 4. Place a weight on top of the vegetables.
-This ensure they stay under the brine during the fermenting process.
+This ensures they stay under the brine during the fermenting process.

 5. Pour your brine over the vegetables until they and the weight are covered.
 You don’t want to fill too full.
 Make sure there is a good inch or more for expansion room.

 6. Insert the airlock into the anaerobic jar’s lid and add 1.5 tbsp. of water.
 Close the latch on the lid and make sure it is secure.

 7. Move your jar to a spot in your house where it will be undisturbed during the fermentation process.
 Wrap the jar in a towel to keep out any UV light, which damages the good bacteria.

 8. Let the veggies go for 2 days and then check them.
 You should see bubbles on the inside of the jar.
 This means there is active fermentation happening.
 They will be done when there are no more bubbles rising to the top (mine took 5 days).
 You can tap the jar to see if there are any bubbles.
 When there are no more, you can move to the fridge and let chill completely before eating.

 What a great idea to add curry to a batch of lacto-fermented veggies !
 One is so used to seasoning zucchini with thyme or basil, this is a refreshing change.
 I’m on Gaps, and I’m sure this recipe will help me enjoy the curry taste without missing the rice